RebeccaHirst/AVsync/README.md

 <img src="/screenshots/Praat_info_gui.png" width="50%"/>

 This will have written a list of dictionaries that we can read in python.
-You will want to run this script twice, once fir video audio and once for mic recorded audio - producing 2 .txt files (i.e. "video_onsets.txt" and "mic_onsets.txt")
+You will want to run this script twice, once for video audio and once for mic recorded audio - producing 2 .txt files (i.e. "video_onsets.txt" and "mic_onsets.txt")

 Trim audio and video files to start at sound onset
 -----------------------